Katherine Mayfair: Season 6

 Katherine's rivalry with Susan intensifies as she continues pursuing Mike.
-Things come to a head at a neighborhood watch meeting after Susan ignores Katherine when she tries to volunteer, escalating into Susan publicly threatening Katherine if she doesn't leave her and Mike alone, and a subsequent incident where Susan panics and accidentally shoots Katherine in the shoulder with a gun that Angie Bolen's son Danny had loaned to Julie, after Katherine once again tries spying on Susan through her windows.
-Realizing the danger Katherine poses, Susan begins suspecting Katherine attacked Julie out of revenge.
-Though Katherine has an alibi, Susan and Mike's fears about Katherine are soon realized.
-When Mike hears that Katherine has told M.J. that Susan is a bad mother, he coldly tells her off and warns her to stay away from M.J. or else incur his wrath.
+At a neighborhood watch meeting, Susan publicly threatens Katherine to leave her and Mike alone.
+Later, Susan accidentally shoots Katherine in the shoulder, mistaking her for the strangler when Katherine was once again spying through her windows.
+Later, Mike hears that Katherine has told M.J. that Susan is a bad mother, he coldly tells her off and warns her to stay away from M.J.
 When he leaves, Katherine stabs herself in the stomach with a knife that has Mike's fingerprints on it.
 Katherine frames Mike and he is temporarily sent to jail while she is in the hospital.
 Susan worries that Katherine has suffered a nervous breakdown and asks Dylan to visit and have her mother committed for psychiatric observation.
 She then learns that Katherine has been telling Dylan that she, not Susan, was married to Mike.
 When Katherine realizes she's been caught, she has a complete breakdown and is institutionalized.

-Several months later, when Katherine returns to Wisteria Lane, she develops a friendship with Robin Gallagher (Julie Benz), a former stripper who moves in with Susan and Mike.
-In order to preserve her friendship with Susan, Robin moves in with Katherine.
-Katherine is surprised to learn that Robin is a lesbian and begins to develop a physical attraction to her, as well as an emotional connection.
-Katherine is very confused by these new feelings.
+Several months later, when Katherine returns to Wisteria Lane, she develops a friendship with Robin Gallagher (Julie Benz), who moves in with her.
+Katherine is surprised to learn that Robin is a lesbian and is confused when she develops feelings for her.
 Soon, the two become sexually involved.
-When their relationship is made public, Katherine decides that she cares too much about what others think and suggests that she and Robin take a vacation in Paris while they work on defining their relationship.
-Robin agrees and the two leave town that night.
+When their relationship is made public, Katherine and Robin decide to take a vacation in Paris while they work on defining their relationship.

 Season 8

 Katherine returns to the series in the final episode "Finishing the Hat".
-Katherine has made a huge wad of cash as the owner of a frozen food company in France.
+Katherine has made a small fortune as the owner of a frozen food company in France.
 She returns to Wisteria Lane to offer Lynette Scavo a job as the head of her United States expansion.
 It is revealed she and Robin broke up three months after arriving in Paris as Katherine decided she would rather focus on her professional life.